jonlpersson/ed-latimore/site/_posts/2023-08-30-art-vs-business.md

 You can show two people the same data set, and they can reach two entirely different conclusions about what that data means—and both be "correct."

-There's rarely a problem agreeing on&nbsp;*what*&nbsp;happened or is happening.
-The issue is always in determinin—and coming to a consensus on—*how*&nbsp;or&nbsp;*why*.
+There's rarely a problem agreeing on *what* happened or is happening.
+The issue is always in determinin—and coming to a consensus on—*how* or *why*.

 Or put differently, we're great at discussing and agreeing on outcomes (subjective or objective; "This is dark" and "This is black"), but we commonly disagree on the process ("That was easy.
 I don't know why you thought it was difficult").